 » Lobbying of and liaison with government agencies and local government is an important part of the mandate of the HLA.
 In recent years, HLA representatives have attended township council meetings to express concern about potential problems with encroachment of gravel pits and logging etc., and have also met with MNR officials and our local MPP to discuss timber cutting plans that could impact on skyline reserves and on the environmental health of the lakes.

 » In 2007, a public meeting was called by the Township to discuss a request to change zoning bylaws to permit a gravel pit adjacent to the lakes.
 This prompted the Association to urge members to attend, and consequently more than 100 lakes residents attended to oppose the changes, which have not been enacted.

 » The annual Twin Lakes Regatta is a popular event that has been held since the 1920's in various forms.
-Although not officially a HLA event, the Regatta, which includes a barbeque, is organized and run by a large number of HLA volunteers and is advertised in the HLA newsletters.
+Although not officially an HLA event, the Regatta, which includes a barbeque, is organized, and run by many HLA volunteers and is advertised in the HLA newsletters.
 This all-day event is a big hit with the children and is regularly attended by over 100 people.
 Everyone attending wins one of the prizes donated by local merchants and businesses.